milaurila/contig-overlap-graphs/doc/notebook.md

 - [x] Summing the number of components with each size, for each size, yields the number of components.
 - [x] Summing the product of each size and the number of components with that size, yields the number of vertices.

+### 2021-06-05

+#### Plotting

+A rudimentary Python script plots the histogramically collected data in bar plots.

+Apparently there's a monster in the data, a component of the graph with size 7,282,226.
+This really skews the plot of the component size distribution as basically all other components have a size under 600 (a handful is slightly above).
+These outliers were collected from the data and added to the plot in text.

+The Python script can be tacked on to the pipline to produce the plots "directly" from the original data file.
+As it is now, the pipeline produces a results file and the plots are produced from this file.

+#### Directory structure

+Moved final source code and jar files to folders in top directory.
+Added a driver script to root directory.